Why You Shouldn’t Use Google’s Solar Panel Calculator as A Solar Quote

 How Google’s Solar Panel Calculator Works

-Aerial Solar Imagery
+Google’s Aerial Solar Roof Imagery

-Possible Issues with the Solar Panel Calculator
+Possible Issues With This Solar Panel Calculator

 Google Shading Tools Compared to Solar Panel Mapping